cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ![](static/documentation/images/image052.jpg)

 ---
-You can propagate this object in the following X frames.
+You can propagate an object in the following X frames.
 The keyboard shortcut ``Ctrl + B`` works when you hover the mouse over an object.
 You can change the number of propagating frames in the bottom panel.